 started from a USB stick or drive without leaving traces on the host PC.

-Copy all files either from the zip file as described above or if the program
+Copy all files either from the zip archive as described above or if the program

 has been installed in the normal way from the program directory